Sunil Singh Yadav: Political career

 Sunil Yadav's position was cemented as police continued to crack down on SP men.
 While Leader of the Opposition Shivpal Singh Yadav was slapped by a policeman, an SP worker lost his life in police firing.
 Another committed self-immolation at Jantar Mantar in New Delhi.

 By the time Mulayam Singh Yadav had withdrawn the agitation, Sunil Singh was a known name in the party.
 Currently national president of the SP's students' wing, Sunil again shot into news when he was pinned down by Lucknow DIG D K Thakur during an SP agitation against price rise in Lucknow on 9 April 2011.
 He broke his hand and was sent to prison.

 On 21 May 2013, he was made state minister of dairy and milk in UP CM Akhilesh Yadav's cabinet.

 Sunil Singh Yadav lost by 3088 votes to Ram chandra Singh Pradhan of Bharatiya Janata Party in the MLC election in the year 2022.

 On 27 April 2014 UP Chief Minister Akhilesh Yadav sent his point man Sunil Singh Sajan to lead a team of 50 party volunteers with the relief material from the state for the needy people in quake hit Kathmandu.
-This relief team consisted Members from SP’s all four youth wings – Samajwadi Yuvjan Sabha, Lohia Vahini, Samajwadi Kshatra Sabha and Mulayam Singh Youth.
+This relief team consisted of Members from SP’s all four youth wings – Samajwadi Yuvjan Sabha, Lohia Vahini, Samajwadi Kshatra Sabha and Mulayam Singh Youth.